The Most Beautiful Floral Mosaic Art from Around the World

 Mausoleum of Galla Placidia – Ravenna, Italy

 Build to serve as a martyrium, it was long believed that this was the resting place of Galla Placidia, even if it was discovered later on that neither her nor her family were buried here.
 Stepping inside the building, one can discover the walls decorated with yellow marble.
-The upper side shows beautiful blue mosaics that are enriched with stars and floral motifs.
+The upper side shows a beautiful blue mosaic art that are enriched with stars and floral motifs.
 The mosaics are majestic and stand as one of the main reasons for why the Mausoleum of Galla Placidia is now a World Heritage site.

 Mosaic of Zeus and Ganymede – Metropolitan Museum of Art

 Considered to be one of the most beautiful mosaics in the world, the depiction of Zeus and Ganymede dates back to the Roman empire.
 The image shows Ganymede offering Zeus drink, while he takes the shape of an eagle.
 The entire image is surrounded by astonishing floral patterns that stand proud on the black background.
 The margins also show birds, reptiles and insects created by the master artist Neikias.